DenisKOMAROV/ConfirmitContest/README.md

 # ConfirmitContest

 CAUTION!
-All code was uploaded AFTER the contest deadline.
+All code was uploaded on github AFTER the contest deadline.

 Code files are the same as in the codeforces database, but slightly refactored.